dionysos-dev/Dionysos.jl/BipedRobot/ZMPBipedRobot/examples/README.md

 *  [`simulation_environment.jl`](4.%20Simulation%20Environment/simulation_environment.jl): Open a csv file and fetch it to the simulation environment in order to simulate the trajectories given by the csv file.

 Note : This code is only used for a specific type of robot which require flat foot.
 Other type of URDF file which doesn't follow the same structure as the example may not work on this code.

 ## Example 5 : Closed-loop Simulation
 Soon...

+# Example 6 : Generic Simulation Environment

+In this example, you can find 1 code :

+*  [`simulation_environment.jl`](6.%20Generic%20Simulation%20Environment/simulation_environment.jl): Open a csv file and an URDF file and fetch it to the simulation environment in order to simulate the trajectories given by the csv file.

+This code also need to define a controller which is done by defining the function `controller!(&tau, t, state)` where `&tau` is the previous output torque at time `k - 1`, `k` is the actual sample, `t` is the actual time at `k` and `state` is the current state of the `mechanism` defined by `RigidBodyDynamics.jl`